 Compatibility with Apple M1 chips

 Good news for Mac users: Heyne plugins are now compatible with the new Apple M1 chips.
-Cinema 4D R25 is required.
+Cinema 4D R25 or higher is required.

 Registered users can download the updates free of charge in the customer area.

 Running Cinema 4D with a multi license server?

 If you run CINEMA 4D with a multi license server, you have to provide the multi-license digits (starting with 2).
 You may then need multiple plugin licenses depending on the number of clients:

 up to 3 clients: 1 plugin license